 Support for climate outcomes

 New Zealand is committed to supporting developing countries to effectively respond to climate change, with a particular focus on the Pacific region.
-At COP21 in 2015, Prime Minister Key announced New Zealand would provide $200 million in climate related support over four years, most of which would benefit the Pacific.
+At the 21st Conference of the Parties (COP21) in 2015, Prime Minister Key announced New Zealand would provide $200 million in climate related support over four years, most of which would benefit the Pacific.

 New Zealand delivers the majority of our climate-related support as part of our bilateral assistance managed through the New Zealand Aid programme.
 Consistent with the aid programme’s 2015-2019 Strategic Plan [PDF, 3.4 MB], we primarily deliver our climate-related support as part of activities designed to achieve sustainable, inclusive and resilient development that meet the aspirations and needs of our partner countries.
 New Zealand has also contributed $3 million to the Green Climate Fund.
 In announcing our contribution, New Zealand emphasised the Fund needs to deliver on its promise to support practical and effective outcomes in small island developing states, which for us means a focus on the Pacific.